osu-mist/RestPR/pseudocode.md

 ##POST TOURNAMENT

-Takes in Season_ID, Challonge API Key, Challonge Subdomain string, Challonge url string
+Takes in Season_ID, Challonge API Key, Challonge Subdomain string, Challonge url string This will fall outside of the simple POJO field population creation style
+//Make new pojo, set fields, insert into table...
+Theres no reason to have a tournament without matches at the moment so matches will have to

+Matches should have a time_started column that handles the order in which to update elo.

 ```
 if db connection is alive